Sneak Fitness Into Your Routine

 Help yourself, help your patients

 15 years of gallup polls amongst Americans show that nurses are the most trusted profession with the highest honesty and ethical standards.
 We are known to lead by example.
 When we are physically active, we are more likely to encourage patients and family members to develop active lifestyle habits.
-That’s why physical activity is a pillar of the Healthy Nurse, Healthy Nation™ (HNHN) Grand Challenge, a social movement transforming the health of the nation by improving the health of nurses first.
+That’s why physical activity is a pillar of Healthy Nurse, Healthy Nation™ (HNHN), a social movement transforming the health of the nation by improving the health of nurses first.

 Challenge yourself to take the next step.
 What are you going to do to better incorporate fitness into your daily life?
 Tag a nurse and challenge them to do the same.
 These are your challenges, your stories and your successes.
 Share them with us and each other.
 Leave a comment in our "Increasing Physical Activity" discussion or tag us on Facebook, Twitter, or Instagram with #HealthyNurse.

 Albert, N. M., Butler, R., Sorrell, J., (September 30, 2014) "Factors Related to Healthy Diet and Physical Activity in Hospital-Based Clinical Nurses" OJIN: The Online Journal of Issues in Nursing Vol. 19, No. 3, Manuscript 5.

 Bakhshi, S., Fei, S., Murrells, T., & While, A. (2015).
 Nurses’ health behaviors and physical activity- related health-promotion practices.
 British Journal of Community Nursing, 20, 289-296.

 Speroni, K., (September 30, 2014) "Designing Exercise and Nutrition Programs to Promote Normal Weight Maintenance for Nurses" OJIN: The Online Journal of Issues in Nursing Vol. 19, No. 3, Manuscript 6.